Famondir/Music-Suite/README.md

 With the Music Suite one should be able to find music teacher, find learning material, rent MIDI instruments and practice online as one would in the same room.
 Also one could play as a band together.
 Especially useful for less common instruments (like Great Highland Bagpipe or button accordion) and in far-distance-travel nations (like USA) where a possible teacher might be hours of car driving away.

 A direct competitor would be [Yousician](https://yousician.com/) from whom I just found an Black Friday offer in my mailbox.
 But I think they just support MIDI instruments for piano till now and have no real one-to-one music teacher placement service.
 A better stand alone [accordion app](https://play.google.com/store/apps/details?id=com.egert.buttonaccordion&pli=1) can be found in the playstore already.

+Another interesting feature shows the [moises app](https://moises.ai/de/).
+It claims being able to record music and to show when to play which chord.
+I tried it with the theme of *Der Pate* and it did not work correctly mixing up if a chord is Dur or mol.
+For some songs it can seperate the different instruments.
+An extension would be not only getting the chords but the whole sheet music.

+### Buisness model

+The core idea is to create a platform where people can learn to play an instrument.
+The music suite should provide possibilites to support the learning on your own and the learning phases between the lessons with a real music teacher.
+It is the core software product (for managing and creating learning courses we probably can adjust a ready learn content management system).

+People can suscribe for different plans.
+A cheaper **learning on your own** version where you get access to the music suite and self study learning material.
+But there are also add on plans like **music lessons** with real teachers and maybe **band sessions** for excessive online meet-up times.
+So the core bussiness model ides is **subscription**.

+Alternative bussinessmodels might be:
+* **freemium**: get some music time for free, maybe even extend the free time with sharing content on social media or by achieving goals
+* **rent instead of buy**: rent the MIDI instrument and get the music suite for free
+* **razor and blade**: sell the MIDI instrument pretty cheap but require the music suite subscription to use it

+To increase their engagement with the platform it should be free to share your progression, compositions and sound samples with other people.
+Inside and outside the platform (since we might attract new customers this way).

+Later one we want ot **leverage customer data** to create better self learning material to attract more customers and reduce dependency from music teachers.

+Also part of our bussiness are:
+* **virtualisation**: getting paid for the possibility for high quality music lessons for rare instruments due to MIDI instruments instead of homebrew camera / mic set-ups
+* **affiliation**: music teachers can promote their lessons on our platform and reach more students

 ### UML diagrams